 Oven Needs to Be Calibrated

-If your GE oven isn’t heating to the set temperature, it may need to be recalibrated.
-While your oven is calibrated by the manufacturer, it can be adjusted if you feel it’s inaccurate.
-Some models have an adjustment screw underneath the control knobs, while specific buttons must be pushed on electronic controls.
+If your oven isn’t heating to the set temperature, it may need to be recalibrated.
+While your oven is calibrated by the manufacturer, it can be adjusted if your dishes aren’t being cooked properly.
 Most ovens allow you to raise or lower the temperature up to 35℉ for improved accuracy.

 However, before recalibrating, make sure you always preheat your oven properly.
-Allowing the oven a full 20 minutes to heat up before cooking can ensure that it gets hot enough and maintains its temperature.
+Allowing the oven to fully preheat before cooking will ensure that it gets hot enough and maintains its temperature.

 *Note: Calibrating your oven’s thermostat can be a delicate operation.
-If you aren’t experienced with this process, we recommend hiring an oven service professional to recalibrate the thermostat properly.
+We recommend hiring an oven service professional to recalibrate the thermostat properly.

 GE Oven Element Failure

 Is your electric oven not heating properly?
 It may have a defective heating element.
 These metal coils at the top and bottom of the oven provide heat when they receive electrical current.
 The coils will glow bright red when operating properly and produce steady, even heat.

 Signs of a defective GE oven element include: